gatling/gatling/src/sphinx/http/websocket.rst

 .. _http-ws:

 #########
-Websocket
+WebSocket
 #########

-Websocket support is an extension to the HTTP DSL, whose entry point is the ``ws(requestName: Expression[String])`` method.
+WebSocket support is an extension to the HTTP DSL, whose entry point is the ``ws(requestName: Expression[String])`` method.

-Websocket protocol is very different from the HTTP one as the communication is 2 ways: both client-to-server and server-to-client, so the model is different from the HTTP request/response pair.
+WebSocket protocol is very different from the HTTP one as the communication is 2 ways: both client-to-server and server-to-client, so the model is different from the HTTP request/response pair.

-As a consequence, main HTTP branch and a Websocket branch can exist in a Gatling scenario in a dissociated way, in parallel.
+As a consequence, main HTTP branch and a WebSocket branch can exist in a Gatling scenario in a dissociated way, in parallel.
 When doing so, each flow branch has it's own state, so a user might have to reconciliate them, for example when capturing data from a websocket check and wanting this data to be available to the HTTP branch.

 Common operations